LindseyyZhang/LindseyyZhang.github.io/content/posts/sixth_post.md

 categories:
 - Work
 tags:
-- get to know myslef
+- get to know myself
 ---
 I was seriously ill a while back—worse than I’d ever been.
 It left me completely drained.
 But in that broken state, I started seeing life differently.